inventree/inventree-docs/docs/extend/how_to_plugin.md

 - Do you need the full power of Django with custom models and all the complexity that comes with that – welcome to the danger zone and [AppMixin](./plugins/app.md).
 The plugin will be treated as a app by django and can maybe rack the whole instance.

 ### Define the metadata
-Do not forget to declare the metadata for your plugin, it will be used in the setttings.
+Do not forget to [declare the metadata](./plugins.md#plugin-options) for your plugin, those will be used in the settings.
+At least provide a weblink so users can file issues / reach you.

 ### Development guidelines
 If you want to make your life easier, try to follow these guidelines; break where it makes sense for your use case.